Tails for Anarchists

 There are two types of storage: magnetic (HDD) and flash (SSD, NVMe, USB, memory cards, etc.).
 The only way to erase a file on either is to reformat the entire drive and select Overwrite existing data with zeros.

 However, traces of the previously written data may still remain.
 If you have sensitive documents that you really want to erase, it is best to physically destroy the USB after reformatting it.
 Fortunately, USBs are cheap and easy to steal.
 Be sure to reformat the drive before destroying it; destroying a drive is often a partial solution.
-Data can still be recovered from disk fragments, and burning a drive requires temperatures higher than a normal fire (i.e. thermite) to be effective.
+Data can still be recovered from disk fragments, and burning a drive requires temperatures higher than a normal fire (e.g. thermite) to be effective.

 How to create an encrypted USB